yashwantsathish/Guard-Rebounding-Analysis/README.md

 # Guard Rebounding Analysis
-Utilizing Data to Identify the Best &amp; Most Well-Rounded Guard Rebounders in the NBA.
+Utilizing data to identify the best &amp; most well-rounded guard rebounders in the NBA.

 Methodology:
 1. Scraped 100+ data values from Basketball Reference data table (rebounding data) to Excel.